 Test Description – Enter a brief description of the test

 State Standard – Enter a State Standard that aligns with the test.
 Kindergarten and 1st Grade State Standards for all states are available in ESGI.
 Entering a State Standard in the Test Details area will not display on any reports.

 Content Area – Select a content from the drop down list (Language Arts, Math, Spanish, Science, Social Studies/Humanities, The Arts, Technology or Generic).

 Test Color – The test color that will display on the Home Screen.

 Test ID – Typically this field is used by District Admins to include in a file exported from ESGI and then imported into another third party application like the School Information System (SIS).

 Suggested Grade Levels – Enter the Grade Level(s) that the test is intended.

 Share with District – Check this box so that teachers within your district can find the test in Test Explorer for use in their individual teacher account.

 4. Click Add Question.

 *The Question Name will also appear as the answer to the question on the Parent Letter under the "Correct" and "Incorrect" headings.
 When the answer is the sight word, the letter, the sound, etc., the Parent Letter is easy to understand.
-If the Question Name is the question itself (i.e., 2+7 or "What word is this"), then it will be difficult for the parent to understand:
+For a math equation, it is recommended to enter the equation itself as the Question Name (i.e 2+5=7).
+For sight words, if the Question Name is the question itself (i.e. “What word is this?"), then it will be difficult for the parent to understand: